CT RIGHT ANKLE JOINT

 FAQs

-Is an ankle CT scan painful?
+Is CT RIGHT ANKLE JOINT scan painful?

 Is a CT scan better than an MRI for an ankle?